AkshathRaghav/cubot.io/README.md

 <a><img src="https://cdn.discordapp.com/attachments/812010624301269012/846043080104607744/output-onlinepngtools.png" align="left" height = "40" vspace="5"></a>
 # What is Cubot?
 There are many Rubik's Cube-related graphic projects and solvers which implement various algorithms for solving the cube. <br>
-**But** programmers might not want something just for visualizing the cube, they might want a data-structure type of solution for them to use in their own projects without having to make their own files.
-Perhaps they want to only make a 3D cube with the help of a library.
-Cubot is a library meant for this very purpose.
+**But** programmers might not want something just for visualizing the cube, they might want a data-structure kind of solution for them to use in their own projects without having to make their own classes.
+Perhaps they want to only execute moves and compare cubes with the help of a library.
+Boom, *Cubot enters the chat*

 # 🤔 Why would you want it?